 SPS acts as a central authentication gateway, enforcing strong authentication before users access sensitive IT assets.
 SPS can integrate with remote user directories to resolve the group memberships of users who access nonpublic information.
 Credentials for accessing information systems can be retrieved transparently from SPS's local Credential Store or a third-party password management system.
 This method protects the confidentiality of passwords as users can never access them.
-When used together with RADIUS server (or another Multi-Factor Authentication (MFA) provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.
+When used together with inWebo (or another Multi-Factor Authentication (MFA) provider), SPS directs all connections to the authentication tool, and upon successful authentication, it permits the user to access the information system.

-Integrating RSA with SPS:
+Integrating inWebo with SPS:

-SPS can interact with your RSA Authentication Manager and can automatically request strong Multi-Factor Authentication for your privileged users who are accessing the servers and services protected by SPS.
-When used together with RSA SecurID Access, SPS prompts the user for a second factor authentication, and upon successful authentication, it permits the user to access the information system.
+SPS can interact with your inWebo account and can automatically request strong Multi-Factor Authentication for your privileged users who are accessing the servers and services protected by SPS.
+When used together with inWebo, SPS prompts the user for a second factor authentication, and upon successful authentication, it permits the user to access the information system.

 The integration adds an additional security layer to the gateway authentication performed on SPS.
-If the user has an RSA SecurID Hardware Token, the user can generate a One-Time Password (OTP) using the device.
+If the inWebo Authenticator App is installed on the user's device (smartphone, notebook, smartwatch, and so on), the user can generate a One-Time Password (OTP) using the device.
 This will be used for the authentication to the One Identity platform.
 The one-time password is changed after 60 seconds.